Neela Scribe

 Is the audio saved?

 No. Only the written summary is saved in the app.
+Audio is processed in real time and never stored on a server.

-Can I share summaries with others?
+Can I share appointment summaries with my siblings or family?

-Does it replace medical records?
+Does Neela Scribe replace medical records?